 3. Detailed Reporting

 Make sure that the reports provided by the pentesting company are detailed and with easy-to-follow steps as well as POC videos to help ease the remediation process.
 Added bonus is they provide a feature of collaboration between the pentesters and the development team.

-Make sure that the penetration testing company you opt for is well within your budget and has options to customize and tailor the penetration test to your specific requirements.
+Make sure that the pentest services you opt for are well within your budget and have options to customize and tailor the penetration test to your specific requirements.

 The Healthy Solution – Astra Pentest

 Astra provides compliance-specific scans with its very own dashboard and personalized compliance reports.
 This is available for various regulatory standards like HIPAA, GDPR, PCI-DSS, SOC 2, and ISO 27001.